-Step 3: In the “Collection” section, you can choose different products to add manually or you can also set up an automatic category as well.
+Step 3: In the “Collection” section, you can choose different products to add manually or set up an automatic category.

-Step 4: Choose a suitable Title and URL of the page.
-Remember to choose the address which is more SEO-friendly.
+Step 4: Choose a suitable Title and URL for the page.
+Remember to choose an address that is more SEO-friendly.

-Pro Tip: Put the right search terms or keywords to your URL of the page, so that relevant people can find your page.
+Pro Tip: Put the right search terms or keywords to the URL of the page so that relevant people can find your page.

-Step 6: In case you are going for automated collection type, make sure you set the rule for “ Product price greater than $0”.
+Step 6: If you are going for an automated collection type, ensure you set the rule for “ Product price greater than $0”.

 It assures that every product you add to your store is included in this very collection only.

 Step 7: You can save this new collection by going to “Online Store” and then to “Themes”

 Step 8: Next, you need to click on the “Customize” button you see near the theme option.